 'I am still covered under my parents' insurance but did not want them to know about a series of mental health counseling appointments.
-Although insurance covered them, my mother received notification even though I don't live at home.
-She was distraught which is exactly what I wanted to avoid.'
+Although insurance covered them, my mother received notification even though I don't live at home.'

 'Explanation of benefits summaries are routinely sent to my husband, instead of to me directly.'